 Farmer License Exemption

-Eligible National Guard personnel are entitled to free sporting licenses, permits and stamps.
-These privileges are not available using Fish and Wildlife’s website.
-However, the NJ Dept. of Military and Veterans Affairs can issue fishing licenses through their DMAVA website at www.nj.gov/military/fishing_application.html.
-For all other free sporting licenses, call (609) 530-6866, e-mail or write to: MSG (Ret.)
+New Jersey National Guard personnel in good standing are entitled to free licenses, permits, and stamps.
+These privileges are available at all license agents; however, hunters and anglers should first confirm with the DMVA office to ensure they are certified in that system.
+The NJNG will only certify individuals for six months at a time.
+Call (609) 530-6866, e-mail firstname.lastname@example.org or write to: MSG (Ret.)
 Robert Greco, NJ DMAVA, 101 Eggert Crossing Rd., Lawrenceville, NJ 08648.

-Non-residents must show either a resident license from their state or proof of successfully completing an appropriate hunter education course in order to obtain a license to hunt or trap in New Jersey.
-(See License Information and Fees for license types and also Youth Licenses, Resident and Non-resident, this page.)
+Non-residents must show either a resident license from their state or proof of successfully completing an appropriate hunter education course to obtain a license to hunt or trap in New Jersey.
 Non-immigrant aliens who temporarily import firearms to the United States must first obtain an application for the permit from the Bureau of Alcohol, Tobacco and Firearms (ATF).
-For importation of firearms, use both forms ATF F 5330.3A and .3B.
+For importation of firearms, use form ATF Form 5330.3A.
 The approval may take up to 12 weeks.
-Contact ATF’s New Jersey field office at (609) 989-2142 or download forms from their website at http://www.atf.gov/content/firearms/firearms-industry/guides/conditional-importation.
+Contact ATF’s New Jersey field office at (609) 989-2142 or download forms from their website at www.atf.gov/firearms/firearms-forms.

 Military Licenses, Active Duty

-Any person on active duty in the armed services, regardless of their current residency, may buy a New Jersey resident hunting license.
-Present a previous resident license (from this or any other state) of the appropriate type or show proof to the license agent of successful completion of the appropriate hunter education course along with proof of your current active duty status in the armed services.
+Any person on active duty in the United States armed services, regardless of their current residency, may buy a New Jersey resident hunting license.
+Service personnel may obtain an Apprentice License (see below) or present a previous resident license (from this or any state) of the appropriate type or show proof to the license agent of successful completion of the appropriate hunter education course along with proof of your current active-duty status in the armed services.

-A one-day license may be issued for hunting on a licensed commercial shooting preserve.
+A one-day license may be issued for hunting on a licensed commercial shooting preserve only.
 This license may be obtained at the shooting preserve and is valid only on the day issued for the species covered by the preserve’s license.
-Hunter education requirements still apply.
+Hunter Education requirements still apply.